reem-shaikh/70DaysOfCode/main/8-01/readme.md

         They cannot store the value of a variable directly in memory.
 They store a memory address/ reference of the variable which keeps updating.

-        //array/ object is sent as a reference/ pointer (memory location)
+        //array/ object is sent as a reference/ pointer to the (memory location)

         ✅primitive datatypes- data that is not an object and has no methods.
-        There are 7 primitive data types: string, number, bigint, boolean, undefined, symbol, and null. ...
+        There are 7 primitive data types: string, number, bigint, boolean, undefined, symbol, and null.

-        All primitives are immutable, i.e., they cannot be altered.
+        All primitive datatypes are immutable, i.e., they cannot be altered

         They store the value of a variable directly in memory.

         ✔ Call by Value - send value, instead of pointer

         //primitive datatypes are refered by value
-        //note this example is just to show how primitive datatypes are
+        //Note that: this example is just to show how primitive datatypes are
         //stored by value

         const a = 10
         let b = a
         b = b + 10